 The molten slug and crude metal collect at the base of the blast furnace where they form separate layers and the slug floats on molten metal, preventing it from oxidation.
 These are drowned through separate holes and allowed to solidify in the sand mold to form pig or cast iron which contain impurities like carbon, silicon, phosphorus, sulfur, and manganese.
 When most of the impurities present in pig-Fe are removed, the pure commercial form of metal is formed, known as wrought iron.

-In a heated finely divided state, iron reacts all the nonmetals (carbon, silicon, nitrogen, phosphorus, and hydrogen) to form solid metal-like compounds, Fe3C, Fe3Si, Fe3P, Fe4N, FeN, or binary ionic to covalent compounds like FeF3, FeCl3, FeS.
+- In a heated finely divided state, it reacts all the nonmetals (carbon, silicon, nitrogen, phosphorus, and hydrogen) to form solid metal-like compounds, Fe3C, Fe3Si, Fe3P, Fe4N, FeN, or binary ionic to covalent compounds like FeF3, FeCl3, FeS.
 The hard crystalline solid carbide Fe3C (cementite) is mainly responsible for the variation of properties of steel.

-In chemistry, iron has characteristic properties of transition metals with various oxidation states and various types of coordination and organometallic chemical compounds in different types of chemical bonding. +2 (ferrous) and +3 (ferric) oxidation states are the main oxidation states of iron to form a wide number of compounds in chemistry.
+In chemistry, iron has characteristic properties of transition metals with various oxidation states and various types of coordination and organometallic chemical compounds in different types of chemical bonding. +2 (ferrous) and +3 (ferric) oxidation states are the main oxidation states of Fe to form a wide number of compounds in chemistry.
 In Fe (II), it forms simple compounds like oxides, halides (except iodine), and other salts, together with a large number of complex compounds.
 FeF3, FeCl3, and FeBr3 are the halides of Fe, formed by direct reaction of metals with respective halogens like fluorine, chlorine, and bromine.

 Fe(II) is, in general, reducing in nature to form a large number of simple and complex compounds that are quite stable in +2 state.
 The halides, nitrate, perchlorate, and sulfate are soluble in water but the hydroxide, carbonate, phosphate, and oxalate are sparingly soluble.
 It occurs in a higher oxidation state in purple potassium ferrate (KFeO4) with +6 oxidation state, obtained by oxidation of Fe(III) by hydrochloric acid.